How To Sell Art On Pinterest: The Complete Guide

 Having answers to these questions will help you tremendously once you start showcasing your art on Pinterest.
 Good preparation has never hurt anyone!

-2) Create A Business Pinterest Account
+2) Create A Pinterest Business Account

 Assuming you’re reading other articles that cover how to sell art on Pinterest, some of them will most likely tell you that it’s OK to convert an existing personal Pinterest account to a business one.